 Lottie May Erwin was born about a year before Benton L. Wolfe and Marietta (Mary Etta) McGraw were married, but whatever the history of her birth and parentage, she was most certainly raised as the Wolfe’s daughter.

-Lottie and John Victor Koontz lived in several different houses in the Tarentum area, but by 1920, they were living in this house on 2nd Avenue.
+Lottie and John Victor Koontz lived in several different houses in the Tarentum area, but by 1920, they were living in this house.

 And as we’ve done when visiting other rivers (and oceans), we paused for a moment to “bless the Allegheny” and toss in a small quartz crystal….